 All nodes have a local disk where applications can store temporary files.
 The size of this disk (available to jobs as

-/scratch/local) is 15 TB, and is shared between all jobs using the node.
+/scratch/local) is 15 TB on "thin" nodes and 30TB on "fat" nodes, and is shared between all jobs using the node.